asha23/wp-seed-timber/README.md

 Once you have imported the data, you should delete this folder.

+Please note, that due to a bug with ACF and the WordPress XML Importer the images in this won't be added to the style guide.
+However you should get an idea of what everything does and it won't affect your useage.
+I am looking into a solution for this.
+Looks like this bug goes back a couple of years now.

 ## wp-seed-timber Folder Structure

 Inside the theme, you will find the following structure.
 This assumes you know a bit about WordPress theming techniques.
 It's essentially a bare bones sensible structure.